 Cook potatoes in a large pot of boiling water until tender, about 20 minutes.
 Drain and mash using your favorite added ingredients.
 Some people add milk, some add chicken stock.
+I like to reserve the potato water and put in powdered, fat-free milk.
 When there are no remaining lumps, add cream cheese, sour cream, onion powder or garlic powder, salt, pepper and egg whites.
 Blend well.

 Grease a 6-quart crock pot or spray with nonstick cooking spray.
 Add potato mixture.
 Dot with butter or margarine.
 Cool slightly, cover and refrigerate up to 7 days.

 Take the potatoes out of the refrigerator about 3 1/2 hours before you plan to serve them.
 Cook on low heat for 3 hours, stirring once or twice.

 Crockpot Make-Ahead Mashed Potatoes

 - 6-quart crock pot